Arno65/Advent-of-Code-2022/README.md

 Day 1 has solutions in Haskell, Common Lisp, Clojure and Python.\
 I also did the Infi quest on day 1 in Haskell.

-Day 2 has solutions in Haskell, Common Lisp and Python.
+Day 2 has solutions in Haskell, Common Lisp, Clojure and Python.

 Day 3, 4 and 5 have solutions in Haskell.